nicksellen/projects/baseNode_docConst.md

 1. If a proposal with Unanimous Acceptance can not be found in a proportionate time-frame, a decision by score voting should be made.
 The switch from Unanimous Acceptance to Score Voting can itself be made by Unanimous Acceptance or simple majority.

 ### 8c.
 Score Vote
 1. Individuals discuss initial proposal(s) and create new ones.
-1. After discussion, create proposal list by gathering—
+After discussion, create proposal list by gathering—
 	1. the initial proposal(s),
 	1. any additional proposals,
 	1. a 'status quo' control proposal (i.e. 'keep things as they are/change nothing',) and
 	1. an 'escalate procedure' control proposal (i.e. 'switch procedure to Collective Choice'.)
 1. Individuals score the listed proposals from a range of +1 (indicating total support) to -1 (indicating total opposition.)
  	1. count -1 as -3,
 	1. total the adjusted scores for each proposal,
 	1. the proposal with the highest total is selected as the final decision.

 ## 9. Collective Choice
-1. Collective Choice refers to the procedure by which any addition, subtraction or other change to the Collection is made.
+1. Collective Choice refers to the procedure by which any addition, subtraction or other change to the Collective Choices must be made.
 1. The procedure is initiated when all in-space Members and Volunteers have been notified of a clear and explicit proposal which is not contrary to any other Collective Choice made within the last 7 days.
 1. The primary phase of the procedure, lasts 3 days during which Members should consider the initial proposal and may create alternative proposals.
-1. At the end of the primary phase a list of proposals is created by gathering—
+At the end of the primary phase a list of proposals is created by gathering—
 	1. the initial proposal,
 	1. any additional proposals,
 	1. a 'status quo' control proposal (i.e. 'keep things as they are/change nothing',) and
 	1. a 'repeat procedure' control proposal (i.e. 'perform the first and second phase again'.)
 1. The secondary phase of the procedure lasts 3 days during which Members should individually score the listed proposals from a range of +3 (indicating total support) to -3 (indicating total opposition.)
 For a score to be valid it must identify the scorer.
-1. At the end of the secondary phase—
+At the end of the secondary phase—
 	1. the scores are simultaneously made public,
 	1. negative scores are multiplied by a factor of 3 (e.g. a score of -2 becomes -6,)
 	1. the adjusted scores for each proposal are totalled,